 Preparation for Sabudana Vada Recipe:

-- Soak the sabudana or sago in water for 5 hours at least or overnight.
-I soaked the sago overnight and in the morning they had become very soft.
+Soak the sabudana or sago in water for 5 hours at least or overnight.
+I soaked the sago overnight and in the morning they had become soft.

-- Drain of all the water completely from the soaked sabudana.
+Drain of all the water completely very well from the soaked sabudana.
+Add the sabudana in a mixing bowl.

-- On a skillet or in a shallow pan, roast the groundnuts/peanuts till they become crisp.
+On a skillet or in a shallow pan, roast the groundnuts/peanuts till they become crisp and crunchy.
 Cool and then coarsely powder in a mortar-pestle or in a dry grinder.

-- Add the peanuts, rock salt, sugar, ginger, green chillies, coriander leaves and lemon juice.
-Mix the entire mixture well.
+Add the peanuts, rock salt, cumin seeds, sugar, ginger, green chillies, coriander leaves and lemon juice to the sabudana .
+Mix the entire mixture very well.

 Making Sabudana Vada: